liam-wiltshire/talks/hackthesystem/content.md

 ???

+## BEFORE YOU START
+- Is PHP server running? (php -S localhost:9999 in ~/Projects/talks/hackthesystem/laravel/public)
+- Is mysql server running?

 - As PHP developers, almost everything that we build is connected to the internet
 - Or, to put it another way, a huge old network of people who want to break your stuff!!
 - *Everyone* involved in development, from the person writing the code, to the CS team who might get the first hint that something is wrong, have a part to play.